CALL NOW: 301-656-6398

 Is liposuction a Weight Loss Solution?

-The common misconception about liposuction is that it is a quick fix weight loss technique.
+The common misconception about liposuction is that it is a quick-fix weight loss technique.
 In fact, this is not the case.
 Approximately 1/3 of all people coming in for consultations for liposuction are turned away as poor candidates for the procedure.
 Liposuction is meant as a localized fat reduction technique for people with disproportionate areas of fat deposits.
 It is a wonderful method for removing localized fat that does not respond to diet and exercise to make people proportionate.

 Who Makes a Good Candidate for Liposuction?

 Certainly, liposuction can improve your appearance and self-confidence.
 The best candidates for liposuction are of relatively normal weight and are not overweight at all.
-People should be physical and mentally stable and realistic in the expectations.
+People should be physical and mentally stable and realistic in their expectations.
 Additionally, having firm skin with a good elastic rebound will result in a better final contour.
 Unfortunately, those people with a significant amount of stretch marks or loose skin will require additional surgical procedures to remove excess skin, which will undoubtedly leave visible scars.
 Patients who have significant underlying medical problems such as diabetes or poor blood supply to the extremities are bad candidates for this procedure.
 Cellulite does not respond to liposuction and despite recent television shows claiming successes in this area, this is not accepted by the mainstream of plastic surgery.

 Are There Any Risks Associated with Liposuction?

 There are risks and complications associated with liposuction.
 However, with the new tumescent technique, this has become increasingly safe.
-Specifically, the major risks of liposuction include infection, hemorrhage or bleeding, post-operative asymmetries, which could require subsequent touch-ups, dimpling of the skin, and fat or blood clots which can travel to your lungs, causing respiratory or breathing problems.
+Specifically, the major risks of liposuction include infection, hemorrhage or bleeding, post-operative asymmetries, which could require subsequent touch-ups, dimpling of the skin, and fat or blood clots that can travel to your lungs, causing respiratory or breathing problems.
 The scars from liposuction are present, but are usually quite small and placed strategically to minimize their appearance.
 They are usually placed in the bikini line or belly button or other inconspicuous areas.

 The new technique associated with liposuction is referred to as tumescent liposuction.
 Specifically, tumescent means distention.
 We have found, in the last several years, that by injecting large amounts of salt water, also known as saline solution mixed with a blood vessel constricting agent known as adrenaline, blood loss is dramatically lowered.
 The added benefit of the use of tumescent liposuction is that many limited procedures can be done while the patient is awake by adding Lidocaine or Novocaine solution to the mix.
 This allows the procedure to be done relatively comfortably while the patient is under only mild sedation.